-In 2 Samuel 7, we read that the prophet Nathan is itching to give King David some good news.
+In 2 Samuel 7, the prophet Nathan is itching to give King David some good news.
 ‘Go ahead with your plans, O King.
 The Lord is with you!’
-A prophet is to give God’s message.
-Not ‘tickle ears’, telling them what they want to hear.
+A prophet brings God’s message.
+Not telling them what they want to hear.
 But that’s what Nathan does.

-He has a lesson to learn: speak only what the Lord tells you to say.
-Here in 2 Samuel 11 we have an obedient Nathan.
+He has a lesson to learn: speak only what God tell you.
+In 2 Samuel 11 we observe obedient Nathan.
 With a message no one would ever want to give anyone, let alone the king!

-Chapters 11 and 12 tell the appalling story of David with Bathsheba, who is almost always referred to in the Bible as ‘the wife of Uriah the Hittite’.
-Years after Uriah has been murdered, years after David marries Bathsheba, God wants us to know the truth in this story.
-The King of Israel has committed murder and adultery.
+Chapters 11 and 12 tell the story of David with Bathsheba, who is almost always referred to in the Bible as ‘the wife of Uriah the Hittite’.
+The King has committed murder and adultery.
 He’s lied, coveted and stolen.
 Nathan must now confront him.

-Nathan goes to the King with a story about the theft, from a poor man, of a precious lamb.
-The thief is wealthy but greedy, not satisfied to share one morsel of his abundant food with his guest.
-No. He steals, from this destitute man, a lamb that was more like his child than a mere animal.
+Nathan goes to the King with a story about the theft of a lamb from a poor man.
+The thief is wealthy but greedy, not satisfied to share one morsel of his food with his guest.
+No. He steals, from this destitute man, a lamb that was more like his child than an animal.

-King David is livid!
-Can’t believe what he’s hearing.
-The cruel heavy-handedness of this act of mercenary selfishness overwhelms him.
+King David can’t believe what he’s hearing.
+Such mercenary selfishness .
 He wants that thief to pay with his life.
-‘Who is he?
-Tell me!’
+‘Who is he?’

-David collapses, as if to his knees, in confession and repentance.
+David collapses… in confession and repentance.
 The outcome could have been rather bleak for Nathan.
 It wasn’t.

-There’s no guarantee, from the Lord or anyone else, that if we receive this gift of courage, and speak out for Him, that the outcome will always be good.
-May not be.
+There’s no guarantee that if we receive this gift of courage, and speak out for Him, that the outcome will always be good.
 May be laughed at and derided.
-Lose our jobs and business.
-Ostracized from ‘good company’.
+Lose our job or business.
 Neighbors and family turn their backs on us.
 Or much worse.
-Could be.

-To obey our Lord requires His gift of courage.
+To obey our Lord requires courage.
 Are you happy with your gift this Christmas?